FAQ's

 At Core Physio & Pilates Studio we treat all patients including uninsured, private health members, workers’ compensation, DVA, and Motor Vehicle Accidents.
 Different fees and charges apply, so to find out more about this go to our What Can I Expect To Pay Page of the website.

-Subsequent treatment times when your Physio already knows your problem and does not
+Subsequent treatment times when your Physio already knows your problem and does not require a full assessment last form 20-30 minutes.

 A long consultation of 40 minutes may be required for a new problem, complex problems or multiple areas to be treated in one session.
+Please let reception know when booking if you think you will need a long appointment.

 You cannot book a long appointment online.